Page last updated: 13 July 2025

 How many tourists visit Machu Picchu every year?

-Before the pandemic, Machu Picchu attracted an average of 1.5 million tourists annually, with around 2,500 visitors per day.
+- Before the pandemic, Machu Picchu attracted an average of 1.5 million tourists annually, with a daily visitor cap of around 2,500.

 - This number significantly decreased to 270,000 visitors in 2020 and 450,000 in 2021 during the coronavirus pandemic.

-How many tourists visited Machu Picchu in 2023?
+How many people visited Machu Picchu in 2025?

 How much do visitors spend in Machu Picchu every year?